inwtx/Speedy-Directory-Changer/README.md

 #!/bin/bash
 #
 # CD.sh
-# This script makes it easier to switch up to another directory.
+# This script makes it easier to switch to sub-directories.
 # It works in conjunction with the .bashrc file.
 It can only list
 # up to 34 directories.
 Place this script contents into a file
 # called 'CD.sh' and make it executable.
 It should reside in any